Risk of diabetes is rising in western Sydney

 “Of the 100,000 tests conducted, 30.5 percent, or 30,533 tests, revealed a result consistent with pre-diabetes, and 17.4 per cent, or 17,435 tests, revealed a result consistent with diabetes (type 1 or type 2),” said Dr Hng.

-Twenty-eight-year-old Mahmoud Elashwal from Schofield, is one such resident who has benefited from the proactive testing.
+Mahmoud Elashwal, 28, from Schofields, is one such resident who has benefited from the proactive testing.

 He got more than he bargained for when he presented at Blacktown Hospital’s emergency department, receiving a double diagnosis.